Three students working together

 • Present at national conferences

-• Travel to Los Angeles for special events
+• Travel for special events